 People finder websites use a variety of public records search data points compiled from a number of different databases to create 20+ categories of information on your subject.
 A public records search can be so extensive, in fact, that they’re often used by attorneys, law enforcement, private investigators and other professionals in the course of their business.

 Different USA people search companies emphasize different public records search categories or may have differing capabilities, but most reports will give you more than enough information to locate, contact and/or learn about the person you’re searching.
-You can even get free people search results right here:
+You can even get free background check results at the bottom of the page – scroll below!

 While we can’t guarantee specifically what a particular public records search reports will have – or even what specific people finder websites may offer, a public records search typically provides (or, at least, looks for) the following: